COSMO-ORG/fieldextra-wiki/Planning.md

      + [-> 12.3.0] [jmb;1w] Consolidate computation of SYNSAT products
        > see modifications in COMO release 5.3, procedure prepare_rttov_input()
+     + [buz,jmb;2d] Adapt fieldextra to support GRIB 1 output from INCA
+       > make sure that the correct information is available in the INCA output (INCA produces proprietary binary format, converted by companion script)
+       > buz has the lead, and will contact jmb when he is ready to tackle this issue
      + [2d] Add/consolidate support for
        > multi-layers snow model (fxtr, GRIB1/2, NC)
        > coding of kilometric grids (GRIB2 - Need of WMO extension?)